Alex-Genovese/floatversion/README.md

-  -S | --starts       starting with -S  "string  string  string" -D | --delete       doesn't contain: -D  "string  string  string" -M | --max          outputs the highest/latest value in list, only, with '-r' shows lowest/earliest -g | --gt           if A is greater than B, returns true, else false (from string of two floats,'-r' is ignored) -v | --verbose      for problem output, show algorithm sequences (full version only)
+  -S | --starts       starting with -S  "string  string  string" -D | --delete       doesn't contain: -D  "string  string  string" -M | --max          outputs the highest/latest value in list, only, with '-r' shows lowest/earliest -g | --gt           A > B, returns true/false -g "A B" (.nums or sem ver, for -lt use B A) -v | --verbose      for problem output, show algorithm sequences (full version only)

   Without options, produces a single sorted string of all unique items found